xyproto/purefunction/README.md

 # purefunction

-# WORK IN PROGRESS

-Given Go code, find all pure functions.
+Given a Go source file, find the names of all functions that are known to be pure.

 Pure functions, like the `fibonacci` function, has great potential for optimization by memoization.

 A "pure function" for this module is, a function that:

-* Only calls any non-pure functions.
+* Only calls functions that are known to be pure, if any.
 * Does not read or write to any global variables.
-* Does not modify any of the argument variables.
+* Does not have pointers of slices as function arguments.
 * Does not read or write to any memory location using pointers.
-* Always returns the same answer, given the same input.
+* Ideally: Always returns the same answer, given the same input, but this is hard to test for (ref. halting problem).

 Example of a pure function: